You're probably violating AI hiring laws in states you've never operated in

 Quick Hits

-Maryland has passed legislation requiring employers to disclose when AI is used in employment decisions and creating a private right of action for violations.
-Like California, Maryland's law creates direct liability for employers — not just for the tools they build, but for the tools they buy.
+Maryland's AI Bills Maryland has passed legislation requiring employers to disclose when AI is used in employment decisions and creating a private right of action for violations.
+Like California, Maryland's law creates direct liability for employers, not just for the tools they build, but for the tools they buy.
 More states are moving in this direction, and the trajectory is clear: employer liability for third-party AI tools is becoming the norm, not the exception.

 The Operator's Take